NullVoxPopuli/react-state-helpers/README.md

   // in render...
   <input value={someKey} onChange={handleChange} />
 ```
  - mutCreator
    - creates a helper that provides a short-hand for setting a state value.
+ - toggleCreator
+   - creates a helper that will set a value in the state to its inverse.

 ## Want to stop using redux-forms?